 - Able to use a multi-workspace view when working through Azure Lighthouse.

 - To protect your intellectual property, you can use playbooks and workbooks to work across tenants without sharing code directly with customers.
 Only analytic and hunting rules will need to be saved directly in each customer's tenant.

 An alternate deployment model is to create one Microsoft Sentinel workspace in the managing tenant.
 In this model, Azure Lighthouse enables log collection from data sources across managed tenants.
 However, there are some data sources that can't be connected across tenants, such as Microsoft 365 Defender.
-Because of this limitation, this model is not suitable for many service provider scenarios.
+Because of this limitation, this model isn't suitable for many service provider scenarios.